 The convention should be annexed to the uniform act.
 Simply referring to an external publication which contains the convention, such as the website of the international organization which adopted the convention may not be sufficient to allow a court to take judicial notice of the convention.
-The evidence act of some jurisdictions provides that a court shall take judicial notice of conventions that are printed by the Queen's Printer or the official printer of a province or territory.
+The evidence act of some jurisdictions provides that a court shall take judicial notice of conventions that are printed by the Queen's Printer or the official printer of a province or territory.12

 Giving force of law only to some articles of the convention is not recommended as jurisdictions run the risk of omitting to give force of law to matters over which they have jurisdiction.
 Furthermore, it may be difficult to distinguish or to separate what is of federal or provincial jurisdiction.
-Where a convention includes a preamble, it should be reviewed to ensure that giving force of law to the entire text of the convention would not give rise to unintended consequences, for example, where the preamble includes reference to other conventions.
+However, it must be ensured that giving force of law to the entire text of the convention does not give rise to unintended consequences, for example, where the preamble refers to other conventions.